100 iconic moments from music history

 Frank Sinatra gives birth to concept albums

 "Songs for Young Lovers" was Frank Sinatra's seventh studio album, released in 1954.
-It is considered one of the first concept albums, according to Alva Yaffe of Musicoholics.
+It is considered one of the first concept albums based on a central theme, according to Alva Yaffe of Musicoholics.

 Elvis Presley thrusts his hips on TV